 The Science Requirements were captured by the COMPASS Science Working Group [SWG] through a series a telecon that took place on April 16, May 14, and June 14, 2013.
-Its first work was to collect all science cases for which instrument simulations were to be expected over the next few years in the frame of the development of the E-ELT instruments within the COMPASS partners, and then define for each science case the associated input parameters, astrophysical templates, and expected outputs.
-To ease the process, a simulation sheet collecting all this information was established (see Annex A).
+Its first work was to collect all science cases for which instrument simulations were to be expected over the next few years in the frame of the development of the E-ELT instruments within the COMPASS partners, and then define for each science case the associated input parameters and requested data, as well as the needed input/outputs.
+To ease the process, a simulation sheet collecting all this information was established.
 Each member of the SWG circulated this template in the respective labs to ask experts in the different science cases potentially interested in getting E-ELT instrument simulations to fill it out.
 These simulation sheets were then collected and discussed to finally extract the science requirements for the instrument simulator(s), which are summarized below.
-As a second step, these requirements were used to define the interfaces between the instrument and AO simulation codes.
+As a second step, these requirements are meant to be used to define the interfaces between the instrument and AO simulation codes.